 - University Counsel

-The Investigator Manual is designed to guide you through policies, procedures and resources related to the conduct of Human Research that are specific to University of Maryland Baltimore.
-All human research related activities must be in full compliance with current UMB HRPP and IRB policies and procedures while maintaining compliance with the Federal regulations and assuring the protection of human research participants.
+The Investigator Manual is designed to guide you through policies, procedures, and resources related to the conduct of human research that are specific to the University of Maryland, Baltimore.
+All human research-related activities must be in full compliance with current UMB HRPP and IRB policies and procedures while maintaining compliance with federal regulations and assuring the protection of human research participants.

 * All individuals involved in research are expected to be knowledgeable of and follow the guidance outlined in the Investigator Manual